andresgomezllavata/Java-API/JavaAPI Documentation.md

 * ## `/create`
     ### `POST`
     This endpoint will create -if possible- a new superhero in the Data Base.
+The API will first check if Aquaman already existed in the Data Base, therefore the response will depend on it.

     ### REQUEST BODY SAMPLE
     ```